webix-hub/docs/data/api/refs/ui.rangechart.md

 - api/link/ui.rangechart_getchildviews.md - returns child views of the calling component
 - api/link/ui.rangechart_getfirstid.md - returns the ID of the first item
 - api/link/ui.rangechart_getformview.md - returns master form for the input
-- api/ui.rangechart_getframedata.md -
+- api/ui.rangechart_getframedata.md - returns an array of objects that are included into the range
-- api/ui.rangechart_getframerange.md -
+- api/ui.rangechart_getframerange.md - returns the object of the data range selected in the frame
 - api/link/ui.rangechart_getidbyindex.md - returns the id of the item with the specified index
 - api/link/ui.rangechart_getindexbyid.md - returns the index of the item with the specified id
 - api/link/ui.rangechart_getitem.md - gets the object of the data item with the specified id